MicrosoftDocs/dynamics-365-unified-operations-public/articles/finance/localizations/e-invoicing-ita-fatturapa-get-started.md

     Export-PfxCertificate -Cert $cert -FilePath $certPfxFile -Password $securePassword | Out-Null
     ```

-2. Save the .pfx certificate file to the key vault, and then delete it.
+2. Save the .pfx certificate file to the key vault, and then delete the local copy.
 3. Sign in to the [Azure portal](https://portal.azure.com) as an administrator.
 4. Create an app registration for the SDI Proxy service.